nmdp-bioinformatics/genotype-list/trunk/gl-service-performance-tests/README.txt

 On smaller machines, you may wish to use '-n 2'.

+Don't forget to ensure that tomcat7 has enough memory to run!  on ubuntu, it defaults to 128M of memory.
+This must be adjusted in /etc/default/tomcat7 on ubuntu-based systems.

 To perform HTTP GET performance tests, first run the HTTP POST performance tests or otherwise register a lot of new resources.
 Then collect locations for jmeter testing

 $ src/main/scripts/locations-for-jmeter.sh $log-file > src/main/jmeter/locations.txt